stefan-vatov/holorepo/README.md

 Commands:
-  new    Create a new repository clone  Clone a group of repositories run    Run a command in each repository sync   Sync a file across all repositories help   Print this message or the help of the given subcommand(s)
+  new    Create a new repository clone  Clone a group of repositories based on tags run    Run a command in each repository sync   Sync a file across all repositories help   Print this message or the help of the given subcommand(s)